CpanelInc/ea-nginx/DESIGN.md

 1. how much time and resources will be needed to maintain the feature in the future
 2. how frequently maintenance will need to happen

 Once in place very little of either.
-Anytime we add another “behavior” type it will involve determining what configuration we need, creating a package that will enable that configuration, and probably updating ea-nginx configuratiosn to factor that in.
+Anytime we add another “behavior” type it will involve determining what configuration we need, creating a package that will enable that configuration, and probably updating ea-nginx configurations to factor that in.

 ## Options/Decisions